 Arizona: 2,007 Square Feet

 Arizona isn’t just a great place to retire.
 Enjoy those legendary Arizona sunsets for $149.44 per square foot, about 7 percent less than across the nation.
 In Arizona, you can call 2,007 square feet home for a budget of $300,000.

 Arkansas: 3,212 Square Feet

-Arkansas delivers the third-most square footage in the nation for a $300,000 budget.
+Arkansas delivers major square footage for a $300,000 budget.
 Here, you can spread out in a roomy 3,212 square foot home with a median list price of $93.41 per square foot.

 California: 1,004 Square Feet